alexmanrique/blog/_posts/2020-09-17-my-favourite-pull-requests.md

 ![dist files]({{ site.baseurl }}/images/pull-requests.jpg)
 {: refdef}

-In this post we are going to talk about removing code.
+In this post, we are going to talk about removing code.
 Removing code means maintaining less code and the less code that you have, the fewer bugs in your codebase.

 Remove code without removing functionality
 ---------------------------------------------